kanisterio/kanister/docs/tutorials/tutorial_with_repositoryserver.rst

-After creating the Repository Server, a repository server pod and a service will be visible in the ``kanister`` namespace,which exposes the created Kopia repository server.
+After creating the Repository Server, a repository server pod and a service will be visible in the ``kanister`` namespace, which exposes the created Kopia repository server.

 .. code-block:: bash